 Henry is Katya’s husband and has been involved in the development of the studio, focusing on the business administration, documentation and photography.
 He is an IT professional with over 10 years experience of technical implementation, project and cost management in the financial services and healthcare sectors and is a director at West One Technical Ltd. in Harley Street, London.

-Sally Higgs graduated from the Courtauld Institute in 2015 and has worked at the National Portrait Gallery, London, since 2018, and as a freelance conservator undertaking treatments on art works for collections such as the Historic Royal Palaces and the Palace of Westminster.
+The studio can call upon Sally Higgs’s expertise in miniature conservation.
+Sally graduated from the Courtauld Institute in 2015 and has worked at the National Portrait Gallery, London, since 2018, and as a freelance conservator undertaking treatments on art works for collections such as the Historic Royal Palaces and the Palace of Westminster.
 She is particularly interested in the conservation of Portrait Miniatures and received specialist training in the conservation of miniatures on vellum and ivory, and copper from Cecilia Rönnerstam, Stockholm National Museum.
 In 2014 Sally undertook extensive research into the history, context and materials and techniques of a rare 16th century Portrait of Cardinal de Granvelle oil on copper by Scipione Pulzone from the Courtauld Institute collection, which was presented at the Courtauld Spring-Summer research forum as part of the “works from the Courtauld Gallery project”.
 This was published in the “Paintings on copper and other metal plates : production, degradation and conservation issues” symposium postprints by the University of Valencia Press.
 Alongside her interest in old masters and miniatures, Sally has experience of treating modern and contemporary paintings and has taken part in the Cleaning of Acrylic Paintings (CAPS) workshop run by Dr. Bronwyn Ormsby, principal conservation scientist at Tate Gallery.